 Present day excellence

 Today, Groot Constantia wine is still enjoyed all over the world and celebrated as much for its historic importance as it is for its current-day excellence.
 In commemoration of the estate’s rich history, the Groot Constantia Grand Constance label has been revived and re-packaged.

-“Grand Constance” was one of the original South African brand names enjoyed and loved by Napoleon Bonaparte, King Louis Philippe of France and Frederic the Great of Prussia.
+“Grand Constance” was one of the original South African brand names enjoyed and loved by Napoleon, Louis Phillipe (King of the French) and Frederic the Great of Prussia.
 Modelled on remnants of bottles dating back to the late 1700s, Groot Constantia’s Grand Constance is a celebration of the legendary wines that became world famous.

 It is the perfect embodiment of Groot Constantia’s heritage that lives on inspiring and delighting world leaders and wine lovers across the globe.